needle-mirror/com.unity.collab-proxy/Documentation~/GetStartedNewRepository.md

-# Getting started with a new version control repository
+# Get started with a new version control repository

-**Note**: To start from an existing version control repository, see [Getting started with an existing version control repository](ExistingRepo.md).
+**Note**: To start from an existing version control repository, see [Get started with an existing version control repository](GetStartedExistingRepository.md).

 You can walk through a straightforward onboarding wizard when creating a repository for your Unity project.
 This new wizard will help you: